jenniferfang1889/TA-govslack-add-on-for-splunk/README.md

     - **Client ID**: Enter the Client ID that you obtained above in the Client ID textbox.
     - **Client Secret**: Enter the Client Secret that you obtained above in the Client Secret textbox.
     - **Redirect url**: The Redirect URI will auto show up.
-    - **Endpoint**: Enter the Slack API Base Endpoint.
-The default one is slack.com.
+    - **Endpoint**: Enter the GovSlack API Base Endpoint.
+The default one is slack-gov.com.
 - Click the `Add` button.
 - After clicking the Add button, you will be redirected to the GovSlack Sign in page.
 Please Sign in with your **organization's Enterprise Grid Slack account**.
 - After successfully signing in, you will be redirected to a page where you will be asked if you want to grant the add-on the required permissions.
 Please click on the Allow button.